Famous/famous-angular/docs/unstable/directive/faScrollView/index.md

 <p>Combining both approaches above (a scroll view with ng-repeated views, and one with two explicitly created views), one can can nest a Scroll View within another Scroll View.
 A Scroll View is a widget that displays a collection of views sequentially - it is agnostic about the views that are inside of it; it only requires that events are piped from surfaces to the Scroll View.</p>
 <p>In the example below, the outer scroll view contains two explictly created views.
 One of those views contains a scroll view with sub-views created through an ngRepeat directive.
-The outer Scroll View is passed an option for its direction to be horizontal (0), and the inner SCroll View is passed an option for a vertical direction (1).</p>
+The outer Scroll View is passed an option for its direction to be horizontal (0), and the inner Scroll View is passed an option for a vertical direction (1).</p>
 <pre><code class="lang-html">&lt;fa-scroll-view fa-pipe-from=&quot;eventHandler&quot; fa-options=&quot;options.scrollViewOuter&quot;&gt;

   &lt;fa-view fa-index=&quot;0&quot; id=&quot;sideBar&quot;&gt;